 Draper Tools were a family-run tools business based in Hampshire which had sponsored Saints since 1983.

 Actually, make that are – they’re still going today.
-Virgin Media are paying £6million, but wouldn’t it be bloody lovely to see Draper Tools back on those shirts.
+Wouldn’t it be bloody lovely to see Draper Tools back on those shirts.

 Fun fact: we’ve had a bottle of Holsten Pils in our fridge for about two months now and can’t decide whether we actually like it or just enjoy that it makes us think of football.